DuckDuckPig/CH-QUACK/FinalPipeline/README.md

   - None of the tools in `SDO_tools` folder need to be updated
 - The version of this code that you are seeing here is taken from the folder `FinalPipeline`.
 This version of the repository only contains the tools needed to develop a segmentation according to the final EUV+HMI magnetogram segmentation process.
 Users interested in all code related to CH_QUACK may visit [https://github.com/DuckDuckPig/CH-QUACK](https://github.com/DuckDuckPig/CH-QUACK) for the complete repository.

-## Downloading the dataset
+## Downloading the datasets
+### Primary Dataset
-The dataset used for this project is identical to the one from [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE).
+The primary dataset used for this project is identical to the one from [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE).
 The code from that repository responsible for the download process is reproduced in the the `DatasetTools` folder.
 The instructions from the [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE) `README` file are reproduced below:

 > - `DownloadLists`: This folder contains an organized lists of the dataset.
 These lists are organized into four `.csv` files, one for each Carrington Rotation (CR).
 > - `Carrington Rotation Start Dates.csv`: This file is a list of the start dates for each Carrington Rotation from CR -10 through CR 2300.
 This file is used by `DownloadByRotation.py` for both downloading and organizing the dataset.